jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 But, why not directly monitor what these statistics are supposed to judge?
 Why not track personal savings levels, how well bridges are maintained, how much time in traffic we spend every day?
 Why not test the effectual truth of our policies on the frontline?
 Testing frontline pain doesn't make assumptions and will let us steer our society to more dependable prosperity.

 The Internet Age empowers us to better measure our daily lives, and, therefore, our civilization's health.
 But to start defining our society's success or failure, we must click a new philosophy.
 One that says antagonism is evil, and improving our lives with digital technology is everyone's right and duty.

-<iframe style="width: 750px; height: 380px;" src="https://www.afdc.energy.gov/data/widgets/10315" frameborder="0" marginwidth="0" marginheight="0" scrolling="no"></iframe>

-_You'll never hear this stat on CNBC, but it means so much wasted times and money.
-It's a number we'll be talking a lot about in the Internet Age.
-Credit: US Dept. of Energy._

 ## COVID-19 Shows We Can Still Evolve